Grant Resource Studio helps charities, CICs and community organisations build the Funding Knowledge Base that makes AI useful for grants.

 A Funding Knowledge Base Built Around Your Organisation

 One organised system for your funding knowledge, organisational intelligence, Case for Support material and proven answers.
-Built to strengthen grant readiness first, while also supporting wider funding and reporting conversations over time.

 What Your Funding Knowledge Base Contains